-Four sport fish species have been recorded within the Manuherikia catchment brown and rainbow trout, brook char and perch.
+Four sport fish species have been recorded within the Manuherikia catchment: brown and rainbow trout, brook char and perch.
 Rainbow and brown trout provide angling opportunities throughout the catchment.
 Brook char are located high in the headwater streams and tend to form self-sustaining populations of small, stunted fish.
 Perch have been observed in the Ida Burn immediately below the Ida Burn Dam and could potentially be occupying irrigation reservoirs within the catchment.

-The Manuherikia River is considered to be a regionally important brown trout (Otago Fish & Game Council 2015).
-Table 6.1 presents angler effort on the Manuherikia River which was recorded in during National Angler Surveys which were conducted in 1994/95, 2001/2002, 2007/08 and again in 2014/15.
-There appeared to be declining trend in angler use in the Manuherikia River between the 2001/2002 survey and the two subsequent survey periods.
+The Manuherikia River is considered to be a regionally important brown trout fishery (Otago Fish & Game Council, 2015).
+Table 6.1 presents angler effort on the Manuherikia River, recorded during National Angler Surveys conducted in 1994/95, 2001/2002, 2007/08 and 2014/15.
+There appeared to be a declining trend in angler use in the Manuherikia River between the 2001/2002 survey and the two subsequent survey periods.

-Table 6.1 Angler effort on the Manuherikia River and Dunstan Creek (angler days ± standard error) based on the national angler survey (Unwin, 2016).
+Table 6.1 Angler effort on the Manuherikia River and Dunstan Creek (angler days ± standard error), based on the national angler survey (Unwin, 2016).

-Pivor Angler usage (angler days ± SE) NIVEI 1994/1995 2001/2002 2007/2008 2014/15 Manuherikia River 3570 ± 840 5630 ± 2060 2070 ± 650 2,140 ± 830 Dunstan Creek 360 ± 200 40 ± 40 160 ± 140 210 ± 150
+River Angler usage (angler days ± SE) Vivei 1994/1995 2001/2002 2007/2008 2014/15 Manuherikia River 3,570 ± 840 5,630 ± 2,060 2,070 ± 650 2,140 ± 830 Dunstan Creek 360 ± 200 40 ± 40 160 ± 140 210 ± 150

-Dunstan Creek and the upper Manuherikia River are considered to have backcountry characteristics, and are both considered to be regionally significant sports fishery (Otago Fish and Game Council 2015).
+Dunstan Creek and the upper Manuherikia River are considered to have backcountry characteristics.
+Both are considered to be regionally significant sports fishery (Otago Fish and Game Council, 2015).

-The Manorburn and Poolburn Reservoirs as well as Falls Dam offer a backcountry type of angling experience and are regionally significant (Tierney et al. 1984, Otago Fish and Game Council 2015).
+The Manorburn and Poolburn Reservoirs, as well as Falls Dam, offer a backcountry type of angling experience and are regionally significant (Tierney et al., 1984; Otago Fish and Game Council, 2015).
 The Poolburn Reservoir receives a large amount of angling effort and is becoming increasingly popular with anglers (Table 6.2).
-Manor Burn is unusual for Otago as it supports a reasonable population of medium sized rainbow trout.
+Manor Burn is unusual for Otago as it supports a reasonable population of medium-sized rainbow trout.